slawinski/slawinski-dev/blog/resources-for-beginner-web-developers.md

 |[What the f*ck JavaScript?](https://github.com/denysdovhan/wtfjs/)|"A list of funny and tricky JavaScript examples"|

 ## Online editors of things
 Need to quickly put together some code?
-Not enough time to set up your favourite environment?
-The below websites come to resque!
+Not enough time to set up your favorite environment?
+The below websites come to rescue!

 |link|description|
 |---|---|